 What early intervention services can be offered to those who are affected by psychosis?

 headspace Youth Early Psychosis Program is an intervention program offered to help improve the lives of young people, and their families, who are affected by psychosis.
 These services are designed to support young people in every aspect of their lives, such as education, employment and relationships.

 While these services are not offered at headspace Fremantle, the following centres are able to offer the Youth Early Psychosis Program:

 How can I become a part of the team at headspace as a worker?

 Our centre offers a range of career opportunities to those that are passionate about improving youth mental health awareness, and helping to assist clients in seeking suitable services for their needs.
-Our vacancies are generally advertised on our website or seek.com.au.
+Our vacancies are advertised on our lead agency's website www.360.org.au/careers and seek.com.au.
 If you do wish to be involved, feel free to send your details to us at email@example.com.
 Please note that we do get a very high volume of interest so we may not be able to reply to all queries related to employment.

 Can I donate or raise funds for headspace Fremantle?

-If you are interested in raising money for headspace, the first thing you need to do is decide whether you would like the funds to contribute to Fremantle specifically, or to headspace National.
-Please give us a call on 9335 6333 or email email@example.com if you are interested in raising funds for headspace Freo.
-We will do our best to assist you as we appreciate the efforts of valued community members who want to contribute.
+If you are interested in raising money for headspace the first thing you need to do is decide whether you would like the funds to contribute to Fremantle specifically, or to headspace National.
+Please give us a call on 9431 7453 or email hsFreoCE@headspace360.com.au if you are interested in raising funds for headspace Fremantle.
+We will do our best to assist you and support your event.

 If you are looking to fundraise for headspace National, please see this document: https://headspace.org.au/assets/Fundraising-Guidlines-by-State/headspace-Guidelines-for-Conducting-a-Fundraising-Event-WA.pdf.
 Once you fill out the application form, the staff at headspace National will contact you and help to co-ordinate your fundraiser.